lbuk/portfolio-website/_portfolio/Brownfieldgrids.markdown

 </div>

 <div class="col three caption">
-	Ownership of land, 2018 Brownfield Register
+	Ownership of land, 2018 Brownfield Register.
 </div>

 The 2018 project - including code, open data, an assortment of data visualisations and the thesis - has been provided on <a href="https://github.com/lbuk/masters_dissertation">Github</a>.